Equivariant deformations of Hamiltonian stationary Lagrangian submanifolds: The variational framework

-In this setup, the only hypothesis in the equivariant implicit function theorem that requires additional explanation is the Fredholmness of the Jacobi operator $\jac_{x_0}$, which corresponds to the second variation of $\V$ with respect to the variable $[x]$ at the point $(0,0,[x_0])$.
-This operator is defined on the space $B_{k,\alpha}^1(\Sigma)$ of exact $1$-forms on $\Sigma$ of class $C^{k,\alpha}$, which is the tangent space to the integral leaf through $[x_0]\in\lagsigma$ of the Hamiltonian distribution.
+In this setup, the only hypothesis in the equivariant implicit function theorem that requires additional explanation is the Fredholmness of the Jacobi operator $\jac_{x_0}$, which corresponds to the second variation of $\V$ with respect to the variable $\beta$ at the point $(0,0,[0])$.
+This operator is defined on the tangent space to $\mathcal U_B$ at the origin, which is $B^1(\Sigma)$, that we now write as $B_{k,\alpha}^1(\Sigma)$ to emphasize that its elements are exact $1$-forms on $\Sigma$ \emph{of class $C^{k,\alpha}$}.
 Such linear space is canonically identified with $C^{k,\alpha}(\Sigma)/\R$, the real-valued functions H\"older space $C^{k,\alpha}$ modulo constants.
 Although so far we were implicitly using this identification for convenience, it is now important to write it explicitly.
 The Jacobi operator of the variational problem above mentioned is given by the composition of the linear maps in the bottom line of the following commutative diagram: